dtran26/WesRides/README.md

  * Display Rides (Populate the Cell) (1 HRS)

 WEDNESDAY:
  * Create Detailed Ride View Controller.
+(2HRS)
-Add Contact service to detailed view controller.
-Work on design of the view.
-(6 HRS)
+ * Add Contact service to detailed view controller.
+(2HRS)
+ * Work on design of the view.
+(2 HRS)

 THURSDAY:
  * Create and fill some static info in About ViewController and put feedback form in there (2 HRS)
  * Create Detailed User View Controller.
+(2 HRS)
-Create forms to allow user to modificate some info in the database. (i.e. phone number, email) (4 HRS)
+ * Create forms to allow user to modificate some info in the database. (i.e. phone number, email) (2 HRS)

 FRIDAY:
 * Revisit Sidebar View Controller, update code if necessary.
 (3 HRS)
 * Review weekly progress (3 HRS)